GooFit/GooFit/README.md

 * `-DGOOFIT_TESTS=OFF`: Build the goofit tests

 Advanced Options:
 * `-DGOOFIT_MPI=ON`: (OFF/ON.
 With this feature on, GPU devices are selected automatically).
-Currently tested only with MVAPICH2/2.2.
+Tested with MVAPICH2/2.2 and OpenMPI.
 * `-DGOOFIT_CUDA_OR_GROUPSIZE:INT=128`: This sets the group size that thrust will use for distributing the problem.
 This parameter can be thought of as 'Threads per block'.
 These will be used after running 'find_optimal.py' to figure out the optimal size.
 * `-DGOOFIT_CUDA_OR_GRAINSIZE:INT=7`: This is the grain size thrust uses for distributing the problem.
 This parameter can be thought of as 'Items per thread'.